-212. (1) The Officer-in-Charge shall, from time to time, and not less Inspection of than twice in each week, visit the prisoners at their meals, and shall inquire into any complaints that may be made regarding the rations, and shall take immediate action to remove the cause of any such complaints which appears to be justified.

-- (2) The Officer-in-Charge shall ensure that the food stuffs are of good quality, and that every prisoner receives the rations to which he is entitled by law, and that no deviation from the authorised scale is permitted except by written authority of the Medical Officer. - (1) The Officer-in-Charge must be familiar with the Act, these Toensure Rules, and Prisons Standing Orders, and shall carry them out.
+- 212. (1) The Officer-in-Charge shall and not less than twice in each week, visit the prisoners at their meals, and shall inquire into any complaints that may be made regarding the rations, and shall take immediate action to remove the cause of any such complaints which appears to be justified. - (2) The Officer-in-Charge shall ensure that the foodstuffs are of good quality, and that every prisoner receives the rations to which he is entitled by law and that no deviation from the authorised scale is permitted except by written authority of the Medical Officer.

-that Act, rules and orders followed
+Ensure Act, rules and orders followed.